 5. Ranthambore National Park, India

-That mighty roar, those sharp as knife canines and stripes that move when he strides along fluidly like water, are what make a tiger one of the most alluring feline beauty to watch out for.
+That mighty roar, those sharp as a knife canines and stripes that move when he strides along fluidly like water, make a tiger one of the most alluring feline beauties to watch out for.

-Tigers are considered the largest amongst the cat clan and also the most endangered one, with less than 4,000 tigers in the whole world, with the majority being in India.
+Tigers are considered the largest of the cat clan and also the most endangered.
+Fewer than 4,000 tigers live worldwide, with the majority in India.

-Ranthambore used to be a hunting ground for the royal family of Jaipur before being converted into a reserve, and you can still see the remains of the Ranthambore Fort while navigating your way through the park.
+Ranthambore used to be a hunting ground for the royal family of Jaipur before being converted into a reserve.
+While navigating through the park, you can still see the remains of the Ranthambore Fort.

 6. Bandhavgarh National Park, India